How We Fight Hunger

 National Nutrition Month

-Foodlink’s nutrition educators empower individuals with skills to maintain a healthy diet year-round, but each March we shine a spotlight on the work we do through the National Nutrition Month campaign, spearheaded by the Academy of Nutrition and Dietetics.
+Foodlink’s nutrition educators empower individuals to maintain a healthy diet year-round, but each March we shine a spotlight on the work we do through the National Nutrition Month campaign, spearheaded by the Academy of Nutrition and Dietetics.

 The Foodlink Food Hub